22Gz

 Jeffrey Mark Alexander (born November 29, 1997), known professionally as 22Gz (/tutu'dʒi:z/ too-too-JEEZ), is an American rapper credited as a pioneer of the Brooklyn drill scene.
 22Gz released his first major mixtape, The Blixky Tape, through Atlantic Records in 2019.

 Early life

-Jeffrey Alexander was born on November 29, 1997 the Flatbush neighborhood of Brooklyn, New York.
+Jeffrey Mark Alexander was born on November 29, 1997, the Flatbush neighborhood of Brooklyn, New York City.
 His father died before he was born.
+He is of Guyanese descent.
 He started his entertainment career on the New York City Subway performing showtime dance routines.
-He is of Guyanese descent.